Non-Reassuring Heart Tones

 If the heart tones are non-reassuring, change position to see if the heart rate changes.
 You may also have success at resolving abnormal heart tones by interrupting the administration of oxytocin or by using oxygen for a few minutes.
 Double check the diagnosis with a more accurate monitor or by stimulating the baby's scalp before having a cesarean.

-Things to discuss with your caregiver:
+Things to discuss with your healthcare caregiver:

-Having a doula with you in labor can help you stay calm and focused if fetal distress becomes a concern.
-A doula can remind you of the high false positive rate for EFM and help you to ask your caregiver about options for verifying the diagnosis (such as using an internal monitor or stimulating the baby's scalp).
+Having a doula in labor can help you stay calm and focused if fetal distress becomes a concern.
+A doula can remind you of the high false positive rate for EFM and remind you to ask your caregiver about options for verifying the diagnosis (such as using an internal monitor or stimulating the baby's scalp).
 Knowing if it is true fetal distress can help you make informed decisions about how to proceed.

-If you wish to avoid the negative effects of an EFM you may want to consider your options for giving birth in a birth center or at home.
+If you wish to avoid the potential negative effects of an EFM you may want to consider your options for giving birth in a birth center or at home.

 One further Note: